 - Do I have backups of my data?
 What happens in case of malware infection, esp. ransomware?

 These are only several examples.
-A very important part of information security is actually thinking about it.
+A crucial part of information security is thinking about it.
 How do you react in certain situations?
 How is something managed?
 Who is responsible?
 Thinking about all of this results in new questions and a better understanding of technology and threats.
 Think about it, ask questions, and discuss it.
-This is far more helpful than just installing arbitrary “security” software.
+Thinking is far more helpful than just installing arbitrary “security” software.

 Readers’ questions of the month